 The global economic instability experienced in recent years had caused, among other things, declining consumer and business confidence, volatile raw material prices, instability in credit markets, high unemployment, fluctuating interest and exchange rates, and other challenges in the countries in which we operate.
 The Company's business and operating results had been and could once again be adversely affected by these global economic conditions.
 The Company's customers and potential customers may experience deterioration of their businesses, cash flow shortages, and difficulty obtaining financing.
 As discussed below, the industries we serve have in the past been adversely affected by the uncertain global economic climate due to the cyclical nature of their businesses.
 As a result, existing or potential customers may reduce or delay their growth and investments and their plans to purchase products and may not be able to fulfill their obligations in a timely fashion.
-Further, suppliers could experience similar conditions, which could affect their ability to fulfill their obligations to the Company records for its pension and other postretirement benefit plans.
+Further, suppliers could experience similar conditions, which could affect their ability to fulfill their obligations to the Company.
+Adversity within capital markets may also impact the Company's results of operations by negatively affecting the amount of expense the Company records for its pension and other postretirement benefit plans.
 Actuarial valuations used to calculate income or expense for the plans reflect assumptions about financial market and other economic conditions - the most significant of which are the discount rate and the expected long-term rate of return on plan assets.
 Such actuarial valuations may change based on changes in key economic indicators.
 Global economic markets remain uncertain, and there can be no assurance that market conditions will improve in the near future.
 Future weakness in the global economy could materially and adversely affect our business and operating results.